Kia e Niro 2019-2021 review | Great value EV motoring

 We have seen more than 300 miles per charge from the 64kWh Kia e-Niro during summer months (electric cars are at their most efficient when it’s warm due to the quirks of battery technology) so it’s certainly one of the longer range EVs on the market.

-• The Kia e-Niro has been in such demand that there was a waiting list of more than a year when it was first launched in late 2018, and initially offered only with a 64kWh battery and in high-spec First Edition trim.
+• The Kia e-Niro was in such demand that there was a waiting list of more than a year when it was first launched in late 2018, and initially offered only with a 64kWh battery and in high-spec First Edition trim.
 Buyers were paying more than list price for a used example of one of those first cars that came to the UK.
-If you can find one, you’ll still pay a lot for a used example now, and long waits for a new e-Niro are not yet things of the past.
-Ask your Kia dealer how long it’ll be before your e-Niro can be delivered if you’re buying new.
+These days, of course, that’s no longer the case, but it does mean that early examples are often no more affordable to buy than the later, post-facelift cars – which come with a better interior.

 • Picking a trim in the e-Niro also means picking the battery.
 Entry-level 2 cars get the 39kWh battery, while 3 or 4+ both have the 64kWh battery.
 This is straightforward enough when you look at the equipment list, but it’s worth knowing, because there could be a discrepancy between the battery you want and certain bits of equipment.

-• If you’re a retail buyer looking for the best value e-Niro, we’d still point towards the long-range car, albeit in 3 trim.
+• If you’re looking for the best value e-Niro: we’d point towards the long-range car, albeit in 3 trim.
 The bigger 64kWh battery transforms the e-Niro’s daily usability if you regularly do longer journeys, and with long range electric cars in such demand it’ll also hold its value much better when you come to sell it on or part-exchange.
 The 3 trim gets leather upholstery, electrically adjustable seats, keyless entry, reversing camera, 17-inch alloys and more, so it really does offer all the comfort and convenience you could want.

 Vicky Parrott